SamuelMidgley/to-do/ironic-to-do.md

 - Add loading state as log in page flickers on initial load (DONE)
 - Progress bar isn't curved when all to dos are complete (DONE)
+- Click enter on log in page should sign you in

 # Features